Building A Top-Tier Canadian Cannabis Company

 - $1 million paid out in dividends to shareholders in December 2016.

-Dan Kriznic founded Invictus MD in June 2014 with a vision to create a Canadian Cannabis company to meet the significant legal demand.
-He has been responsible for incubating companies in a variety of industries including Cannabis, Education, Real Estate, Lithium and Senior Care Facilities.
-Through his strategic direction and execution these companies have grown from nominal to over $750 million in enterprise value.
+Dan Kriznic founded Invictus in June 2014 with a vision to create a Canadian Licensed Producer of Cannabis to meet the significant legal demand.
+He has been responsible for incubating companies in a variety of industry including Cannabis, Education, Real Estate, Lithium and Senior Care Facilities.
+Through his strategic direction and execution, these companies have grown from nominal to over $750 million in enterprise value.
+Prior to this, he was a Senior Manager at Deloitte where he served in leadership roles in its Assurance and Advisory group, advising public and privately held companies for a period of 10 years.

 Aaron Bowden specializes in taxation and currently manages all areas of taxation for a large Canadian public company with over 12,000 employees and $4 billion in sales.
 Prior to this Bowden worked at Deloitte advising clients on assurance and tax matters and has been involved in various forms of financing, mergers, acquisitions, and divestitures.